 (See also Overview of Electrolytes and Overview of Magnesium's Role in the Body.)

 Magnesium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but the majority of magnesium in the body is uncharged and bound to proteins or stored in bone.
-Although blood contains very little magnesium, some is still necessary for normal nerve and muscle function and for development of bone and teeth.
+Although blood contains very little magnesium, some is still necessary for normal nerve and muscle function and for development of bones and teeth.
+For healthy adults, the recommended daily intake of magnesium is 310 to 420 milligrams.

 Usually, the magnesium level becomes low because people consume less (most often, because of starvation) or because the intestine cannot absorb nutrients normally (called malabsorption).
 But sometimes hypomagnesemia develops because the kidneys or intestine excrete too much magnesium.